brucekbenton/pmmoda/README.md

 <h2>Structure</h2>
 <p>Documentation - Contains basic overview information about Model BAsed Effort Estimation (MB2E) as well as the pmmoda application</p>
 <p>pmoda_Alpha - Contains the Visual Studio project for the base application.
-Review the Controllers and Models sub-folders to understand the basic web service layer and the supported end points</p<
+Review the Controllers and Models sub-folders to understand the basic web service layer and the supported end points.
+Refer to the scripts sub folder for the javascript code fefining the UI functionality</p>
 <p>SQL Scripts - Contains DDL scripts for the background tables and stored procedures.
 All Web Service reads are via stored procedures</p>